ismailuddin/iris/README.md

 ![Iris](artwork/iris_preview.png)

 ## Why use Iris?
-* Label thousands of images (or possibly millions?) easily without having to use a file manager that slows down.
+* Label thousands of images (or possibly millions?) easily without having to use a file manager that slows down with too many files.
   * Iris uses pagination to view subsets of your data, so the platform doesn't slow down with large quantities of images.
 * Keep track of all your labels using a database.
   * Iris stores the labels for your data in an SQLite database file in a `.iris` directory that is created in the root of your data folder.
 This decouples labels from the directory paths, helping to avoid mistakes.